hackclub/hackclub/workshops/hangman_workshop/README.md

 This draws the text at the specified coordinate with the Arial font.

 # Final Source Code
+You're done!
+Have fun!
 Here's the final code we wrote!

 <img src="https://media1.tenor.com/images/ee23f257055a69a5a27d13c23c39e55d/tenor.gif?itemid=18635064" width="380" alt="Cr1tikal Gif">